fredhutchio/tfcb_2019/lectures/lecture09/README.md

     |_______/    |__|  |__| |_______||_______||_______|

-This is an interactive adventure to teach you about navigating the shell.
+This is an interactive tutorial to teach you about navigating the shell.
 For reference you might be interested in the excellent [course material put out by Software Carpentry](https://swcarpentry.github.io/shell-novice/).
 We'll start with a little introductory material.